vanascimento/vanascimento/README.md

 # 👋 Hello!
 I’m Victor

 Welcome to my GitHub profile!
-I'm a software engineering passionate about Finance,Energy and Artifical Intelligence. and always seeking to learn more.
+I'm a software engineering passionate about Finance,Energy and Artifical Intelligence and always seeking to learn more.
 Here, you’ll find my projects, contributions, and some of the tools I use daily.

 ---

 ## 💼 About Me

 - 🎓 Electrical Engineering by Universidade Federal Fluminense
-- 🌱 Learning Large Language Models for processing automation and how to utilize blockchain (specifically Ethereum) on enterprise environment
+- 🌱 Learning Large Language Models for processing automation and how to utilize blockchain (Ethereum) on enterprise environment
 - 🛠️ **Tools and Technologies**:
   - Languages: [Python, JavaScript, C#,Rust,Golang and whatever is necessary to achieve the objective .]
   - Frameworks and Libraries: [React,ASP.NET Core, FastAPI, Axum, Gin,Fiber and more]